Creepy Cheer Coach Accused of Molesting Girls Is Now in Even Deeper Shit, Feds Say

 According to a report by local ABC affiliate WFTV a few days after D’Haiti was arrested, police first received information in January alleging inappropriate contact by D’Haiti at his gym.
 He has also coached at various high schools in the area, the outlet reported.

-D’Haiti does not have a lawyer listed in court records, and was unable to be reached for comment.
+D’Haiti does not have a lawyer listed in court records and could not be reached for comment.
 Longwell, the attorney who represented him on the state charges filed earlier this year, was out of the office and unavailable on Friday.

 Local cops have urged any other potential victims to come forward.
 If convicted, D’Haiti faces up to 10 years in federal prison.